json-bell/calendar-puzzle/kanban.md

 # IN DEV

-CAL-7: Create Basic Controls
+CAL-8: Style piece selection area

+Making area scrollable for all the tiles, and rotateable, selectable, etc. within the piece selection area

 # Backlog

 ## Story - Add rotations - clicking the selected cell should rotate the piece

-CAL-SOON
+CAL-SOON:

+CAL-?: See panels with multiple pieces placed

-CAL-?: rotate hovered placement preview
+CAL-?: rotate pieces in the selection

-CAL-?: Create util that checks borders of a cell
+CAL-?: Create util that checks borders of a cell in a piece OR GENERALLY make border of partial grid -> MAKE BORDERS IN THE PLACED COLOUR OF ALL THE PIECES SO YOU CAN SEE WHEN THEY OVERLAP

 CAL-?: add Icons for Flip (along top-left to bottom-right diagonal) & Clockwise-rotation

 CAL-FAR?: Add 2 choices of controls: Dragging or Clicking -> Drag start is selection, and then previewing happens when dragging over

-CAL-?: Add _unused panels_ as a scrollable track underneath

 CAL-?: Add ability to throw panel away

-#### Consider how a piece will be FLIPPED over (mirrored)

-8 ROTATIONS!
-0,0 -> 0,1 -> 0,2 -> 0,3 -> 1,0 -> 1,1 -> 1,2 -> 1,3 -> 0,0 ...

-With reduced cycles for things that don't go that far so that positions <-> placements are bijective

 ---